NuwanItsThe1/Time-DatePicker/README.md

 | Red        | `<input theme="red">`                 |
 | Yellow     | `<input theme="yellow">`              |

-> The time picker will apply the selected theme automatically.
+> The time and date pickers will apply the selected theme automatically.

 ---